 Of course, if you book a live band and wanted to hear the recorded version of one of your ‘special moment’ songs, the band will always have the capability to play an iPod/phone through their speakers.

 Taking live requests from guests on the night is lots of fun, however, it really depends on your DJ or live band as to whether they are comfortable with it – If this is something you’re interested in, be sure to ask the question when booking.

 The best part about having a live band performing at your event is that they are LIVE!
 They bring life and energy to the stage, and add their own sound, style and personality to the songs.
 You can’t go past a live act for great crowd interaction, and encouraging guests to party, sing along, and dance.

 For both DJs and live entertainers, some will prefer to work their song selection completely off the audience’s energy, and will choose moment-to-moment what songs to perform.
 However, you are able to give some guidance as to what style of music you want in each set, e.g. chilled out songs for the Dinner set, and party/upbeat songs for the final set.

 While DJs will only take one set break, live entertainers will need breaks throughout the event.
-During this time, they will play background music through their iPod, or you can opt to supply your own iPod with a playlist you’d like to hear.
+During this time, they will play background music through a streaming device, or you can opt to supply your own iPod/phone with a playlist you’d like to hear.

 DJs will generally be able to play music for a minimum of 5 hours with little to no breaks (other than for the event formalities), while the standard performance time for most live entertainers will be 4-5 hours including breaks, depending on the act.

-DJs are almost always going to be more budget friendly than live music, generally ranging from approx $500 – $850 with additional fees for any extra upgrade options.
+DJs are almost always going to be more budget friendly than live music, generally starting around $800 – $900 (minimum), with additional fees for any extra upgrade options.